christian-sipos/project4-testsuites/README.md

 3. The tests are displayed at the bottom of the index.html page by Jasmine.
 4. Edit the tests in jasmine/spec/feedreader.js

-Review the [Jasmine documentation](http://jasmine.github.io) is necessary.
+Review the [Jasmine documentation](http://jasmine.github.io) if necessary.